 The Developing Youth Leadership Conference will move us beyond lodge mechanics and operations to establishing a lodge and chapter culture that grows youth who are capable of establishing goals, building teams, and guiding the lodge’s work to achieve Journey to Excellence.
 Prior participation in the National Leadership Seminar is encouraged, but not required.

-It is recommended that participants be lodge advisers, staff advisers, chapter adviser, associate lodge adviser, and those with lodge adviser potential, as approved by the local council Scout executive.
+It is recommended that participants be lodge advisers or staff advisers and those with lodge adviser potential, as approved by the local council Scout Executive.
 Prior completion of a Lodge Leader Development Program and the National Leadership Seminar are desirable.
 The DYLC is an intensive experience in learning about the nature of lodge program, delivery of service to the council, and development of youth leadership necessary to both.
 While it is designed to be fun, the course is mentally challenging as well.
 Participants should be open to learning and prepared to actively engage in an invigorating weekend.

 What to Bring